Privacy Notice

 NHS Lincolnshire Integrated Care Board (ICB) may hold some information about you.
 This Privacy Notice outlines the lawful basis on which we process information, how that information is used, who we may share that information with and how we keep it secure.

 This notice does not provide exhaustive detail.
 However, we are happy to provide any additional information or explanation needed.
-The ICB is required to have a Data Protection Officer and for NHS Lincolnshire CCG this is Judith Jordan, NHS Arden & Greater East Midlands Commissioning Support Unit (AGEM CSU).
+The ICB is required to have a Data Protection Officer and for NHS Lincolnshire ICB this is Judith Jordan, NHS Arden & Greater East Midlands Commissioning Support Unit (AGEM CSU).

 This Privacy Notice was last reviewed on 24th June 2022.